Juho Mäkelä: Return to HJK Helsinki

 Mäkelä returned to former club HJK Helsinki prior to the 2009 Veikkausliiga season.
-He marked his return to the club with a goal in the opening game of the season, coming of the bench in the 76th minute and scoring in the 80th minute to complete the scoring in a 5–1 win over KuPS.
+He marked his return to the club with a goal in the opening game of the season, coming off the bench in the 76th minute and scoring in the 80th minute to complete the scoring in a 5–1 win over KuPS.
 He also came off the bench in the second game of the season against TPS Turku, in which he set up the equalizing goal for Medo in a 2–2 draw.
 On 17 August 2008, he went on trial with Italian Serie B side Ascoli Calcio.
 He had a wonderful start for the 2010 season with HJK as he went on scoring ten goals in just eight games.
 After the season, he was again awarded as the league's top scorer with 16 goals.

 Sydney FC

 On 17 November 2010, it was announced that he would be trialling with A-League club Sydney FC.
 Transfer was confirmed by HJK on 7 December 2010.
 He joined Sydney FC for their A-league and ACL season.
 He will wear the number 18 shirt.
 He scored his first Sydney goal in his home debut after coming off the bench against Gold Coast United on 8 January 2011.
 Mäkelä followed this goal up with an injury-time equaliser against arch-rivals Melbourne Victory the following week with a simple tap-in.

 Unhappy at Sydney, due to lack of opportunity under manager Vitezslav Lavicka it was announced that club would not be renewing his contract at the end of the season, and was free to leave the club during the 2012 January transfer window if he could find another club in time.
 Mäkelä departed the club in April 2012.